jonathanye29/unit3_project/README.md

         value = value.strftime("%m/%d/%Y")
         self.ids.date.text = f"{value}"
 ```
-This piece of code is another form of validation I used, specifically for date.
+The piece of code above shows how I allowed the user to input date.
 The application is sensitive to the date inputted, as it needs to be in the exact format it is asking for.
 This is because later on the database will match the date inputted to the date stored to retrieve stored information.
-This was a challenge as I had to validate the date in a specific format.
-After doing research, using the date picker from KivyMD library was the best option, as it makes it easier to choose a specific format of the date I want to validate [2].
+This was a challenge as I needed the date in a specific format.
+However, after doing some research, I found that using the date picker from KivyMD library was the best option, as it makes it easier to choose a specific format of the date I wanted [2].
 As you can see in the code, the "date" method opens the calander, and the "on_save" method saves the date selected in the correct format "mm/dd/yyy".
+I also use this method in the search system of the application to increase efficieny and reduce the possibilities of user mistakes.

 #### Checkboxes
 ```.py